csmithswim/Collections/README.md

 List interface represents an order collection also called a sequence.
 So with lists we can access objects by their index.

-In collections we do not care about their index, just adding/removing them from the collection.
+In collections, we do not care about their index, just adding/removing them from the collection.

 List interface extends the collection interface.

+ArrayDeque and PriorityQueue are the most popular implementations.
+Deque is a double-ended queue, special type of queue where values can be entered from two ends.
+PriorityQueue is a special type of queue where each item gets a priority, i.e. a queue that manages the processes in your CPU.